Tracy Thornton

-Tracy Thornton is one of the most recognized steelpan players in the U.S.A.
+Tracy Thornton is a steelpan player from the U.S.A.

 Career

-Tracy Thornton, Steel Pandemic Records founder and CEO, creator and brainchild of “Pan Rocks” has been performing as a professional steelpannist for more than 20 years.
+Tracy Thornton is the Steel Pandemic Records founder and CEO, alongside being creator of “Pan Rocks” has been performing as a professional steelpannist for more than 20 years.
 Thornton is also a full-time composer, arranger and producer.
-As a popular national and international guest artist/clinician for many universities, colleges, public schools and community steel bands, Thornton brings with him his innovative steel pan style, his wealth of knowledge as a musician, and his insights and experiences on the realities of the music business.
-And, with 15 solo CDs under his belt, many of Thornton's fresh and exciting compositions have become performance favorites for steel bands throughout the U.S. and around the world.
-Combine all of that with Tracy's engaging and dynamic personality and you have a winning formula that is inspiring a new generation of pan players.
+As a national and international guest artist/clinician for many universities, colleges, public schools and community steel bands, Thornton brings with him his steel pan style, his wealth of knowledge as a musician, and his insights and experiences on the realities of the music business.
+With 15 solo CDs under his belt, many of Thornton's compositions have become popular to play for steel bands throughout the U.S. and around the world.